hashicorp/terraform-provider-aws/website/docs/d/directory_service_directory.html.markdown

  * `access_url` - The access URL for the directory/connector, such as http://alias.awsapps.com.
  * `dns_ip_addresses` - A list of IP addresses of the DNS servers for the directory/connector.
  * `security_group_id` - The ID of the security group created by the directory/connector.
- * `tags` – A mapping of tags assigned to the directory/connector.
+ * `tags` – A map of tags assigned to the directory/connector.

  `vpc_settings` (for `SimpleAD` and `MicrosoftAD`) is also exported with the following attributes: